 Horses of all ages and workloads need sufficient amino acids in their diet to support protein synthesis in all cells of their body.

-Lysine is considered the first rate limiting amino acid in horses because it is the one that is most likely to be low in the diet and constrain protein synthesis.
+Lysine is considered the first rate limiting amino acid in horses because it is the one that is most likely to be low in the diet and restrict protein synthesis.
 Threonine and methionine are typically considered the second and third most limiting amino acids, respectively.

 Making sure your horse’s feeding program provides adequate essential amino acids will support optimal protein synthesis, performance and well-being.
-But it is especially important to ensure they are getting a balanced profile of the rate limiting amino acids.
+Additionally, it is especially important to ensure they are getting a balanced profile of the rate limiting amino acids.

 Below are 7 research-backed reasons to ensure your horse is getting adequate amounts of lysine, methionine and threonine: